GaloisInc/RDE_RF/readMe.md

 ## Building the Docker Image

-To build the docker image, you need to have docker installed on your machine.
+To build the docker image, you need to have docker and sbt installed on your machine.
-To build the docker image, you need to run the following command:
+Then, you can build the docker image by running the following command:

 ```bash
     sbt docker
 ```

 ## Short-term Backlog

 * Add more elaborate support of languages (e.g. C, Lobot, Saw)
 * Add support for verification of SAW specifications